BYU-Hydroinformatics/Hydrostats/docs/README.md

 [source](https://github.com/waderoberts123/Hydrostats/blob/master/hydrostats/data.py#L240 "Source Code")

 #### Daily Standard Error
 The daily standard error function takes a pandas dataframe and calculates daily standard error of the time series.
-If the frequency of the time series is not daily, then it will still take the daily averages of all of the values that day.
+If the frequency of the time series is not daily, then it will still take the daily standard error of all of the values that day.

 | Parameters       |               |
 | :-------------   |:-------------|